yayocn/yyui-vue/README.md

   It will contain all languages when pack highlight.js.
 These are two opinions.
 First, remove unnecessary language javascript file at node_modules.
 Second, don't refer highlight.js with webpack, just use `script` label.

+  For the first, we can't control well what unnecessary javascript file.